-We’re proudly entering our second year of a 3-year partnership with the ALS Association Wisconsin Chapter.
+We’re proudly entering our third year of a 3-year partnership with the ALS Association Wisconsin Chapter.
 ALS, or Amyotrophic Lateral Sclerosis, is a brutal disease with no known cause, no effective treatment and no cure.
 It’s fatal in 100% of all cases.
 And it doesn’t just ravage its victims, it devastates families.
 Both emotionally and financially.

 The ALS Wisconsin Chapter’s mission is to create a world without ALS by raising money for research.
 They’re also dedicated to providing support and assistance to patients and their families throughout Wisconsin.

 The Birkebeiner and ALS have a mutual connection through longtime Hayward resident John Jaeckel, who completed the Birkie 17 times before being diagnosed with ALS.
 He was instrumental in helping create the partnership between Skiers for Cures and the ALS Wisconsin Chapter.

 While John can no longer ski the event he loves, he’s determined to raise awareness for ALS and to fight the disease with the same relentless spirit in which he tackled the Birkie course.